ModernHumanAnatomy/MHACapstone/docs/capstone-report-guidelines.md

 *Three or more paragraphs.*

-Clearly present your results in a manner that addresses the hypothesis or objective of the Capstone Project.
+Clearly present your results in a manner that addresses the hypothesis or objective of the Capstone Project and demonstrates that you have accomplished the Specific Aims that you proposed in the Capstone Proposal.

 #### Subheadings